Jo-R/HooksTalk/hooks.md

     - move the function inside useEffect
     - (or lift it out the component is another solution)

-  - think about effects as synchronising the UI rather than as part of a lifecycle
+  - think about effects as synchronising the UI rather than as responding to lifecycle events https://overreacted.io/a-complete-guide-to-useeffect/

 ## Write your own hooks